Multiagent Transition Systems for Composing Fault-Resilient Protocol Stacks: Introduction and Related Work

 Our approach is different from that of universal composability~\cite{canetti2001universally}, devised for the analysis of cryptographic protocols, in at least two respects: First, it does not assume, from the outset, a specific notion of communication.
 Second, its notion of composition is different: Universal composability uses function composition as is common in the practice of protocol design (e.g.~\cite{keidar2021need,das2021asynchronous,princehouse2014mica}).
 Here, we do not compose protocols, but compose implementations among protocols, resulting in a new \underline{single} implementation that realizes the high-level protocol using the primitives of the low-level protocol.
 For example, it seems that the universality results of Sections \ref{section:ts} and \ref{subsection:mts} cannot be expressed in the model of universal composability.

-Grassroots composition is an instance of parallel composition, a notion that has been explored extensively~\cite{hoare1978communicating,milner1980calculus,milner1999communicating,lamport1999specifying,lynch1988introduction}: Grassroots composition takes components that have the capacity to operate independently of each other, and ensures that they can still operate independently even when composed, but also interact in novel ways after composition.
-While grassroots composition leaves open the possibility that components may interact once composed, it does not specify how they might interact; such interactions are a consequence of the specifics of the composed transition systems.

-IN the rest of the paper Section \ref{section:ts} presents transition systems, implementations among them, and the composition of such implementations, and includes the example protocol stack of Figure \ref{figure:example-ts}A. It also introduces the notion of monotonicity of transition systems~\cite{pilkiewicz2011essence,hawblitzel2017ironfleet}, and shows that it can ease the proof of correctness of an implementation.
+In the rest of the paper Section \ref{section:ts} presents transition systems, implementations among them, and the composition of such implementations, and includes the example protocol stack of Figure \ref{figure:example-ts}A. It also introduces the notion of monotonicity of transition systems~\cite{pilkiewicz2011essence,hawblitzel2017ironfleet}, and shows that it can ease the proof of correctness of an implementation.
 Section \ref{subsection:mts} presents multiagent transition systems, further characterized as centralized or distributed, with the latter being synchronous or asynchronous, and includes the example multiagent protocol stack of Figure \ref{figure:example-ts}B. Section \ref{subsection:mtsf} introduces safety faults and liveness faults, implementations that are resilient to such faults, and their composition.
-Section \ref{subsection:grassroots} introduces the notion of a family of multiagent transition systems, aka protocol, introduces grassroots protocols, their characterization and implementation.
+Section \ref{subsection:protocol} introduces formally the notion of a protocol as a family of multiagent transition systems and provides an example.
 Section \ref{section:conclusions} concludes the paper.
 Proof are relegated to Appendix \ref{appendix-section:proof}.